Uterine fibroids (leiomyoma) symptoms & treatment

 - Hysteroscopic myomectomy: Removes fibroids using a camera inserted through the cervix – no incisions needed

-- Laparoscopic myomectomy: Removes fibroids through small abdominal incisions using a camera-guided tool
+- Laparoscopic myomectomy: Laparoscopic surgeries are often used to remove fibroids through small abdominal incisions using a camera-guided tool

-- Minimally invasive hysterectomy: Removes all or part of the uterus through small incisions
+- Single incision hysterectomy: Removes all or part of the uterus through small incisions

-- Hysteroscopic radiofrequency ablation (Sonata): Shrinks fibroids from inside the uterus without abdominal incisions; most patients return to normal activity in 1-3 days.
-Learn more about Sonata
+- Hysteroscopic radiofrequency ablation (Sonata): Shrinks fibroids from inside the uterus without abdominal incisions; most patients return to normal activity in one to three days

-- Laparoscopic radiofrequency ablation (Acessa): Uses small incisions and ultrasound guidance to shrink fibroids; most patients return to normal activity in 3-7 days.
-Learn more about Acessa
+- Laparoscopic radiofrequency ablation (Acessa): Uses small incisions and ultrasound guidance to shrink fibroids; most patients return to normal activity in three to seven days

 When you visit our fibroid clinic, we’ll discuss your symptoms and make sure you’ve had a recent ultrasound.
 We may also recommend doing a biopsy to rule out other causes of your symptoms and to check for the presence of cancer.

 No referral is necessary to make an appointment at the fibroid clinic.
-Call 414-219-5759 to set up an initial consultation today.
+Call 414-219-5759 to set up a consultation today.

 Get care